Splitting a JIRA instance

 - Do not connect the two JIRA instances to the same external database instance.

-- Create an XML file from your existing JIRA server, as described in Backing up data.
+- Create an XML backup from your existing JIRA server, as described in Backing up data.

-- Import the XML file into your new server, as described in Restoring data.
+- Import the XML backup file into your new server, as described in Restoring data.

 - Copy the attachments directory from your existing server to your new server, and configure your new server to use its own directory (for details please see Enabling File Attachments).